Hurt on Someone Else’s Property? We Can Help.

 Everyone has a right to safety when visiting a personal residence or a business as a guest or customer.
-The owner, landlord, or property manager of these properties have a duty to their guests to take the necessary steps and precautions to prevent them from being harmed while on the property.
-If you are hurt in a slip, trip or fall or other accident causes you harm, the attorneys of Abel Law Firm can help you.
-We have built a reputation in Oklahoma for protecting individuals who have been hurt by the negligent actions of others, and we are ready to fight for you.
+The owner, landlord, or property manager of these properties has a duty to their guests to take the necessary steps and precautions to prevent them from being harmed while on the property.
+If you are hurt in a slip, trip or fall, or other accident that causes harm, the OKC injury attorneys of Abel Law Firm can help you.
+We have built a reputation in Oklahoma for protecting individuals who the negligent actions of others have hurt, and we are ready to fight for you.

 Business or private property owners are expected to inspect the premises and repair any unreasonable dangers to visitors, and if they fail to do so, they can be held accountable for any injuries people suffer.
-This responsibility for guests’ safety is legally known as premises liability and applies to a number of areas in and around a property from staircases to broken floorboards.
+This responsibility for guests’ safety is legally known as premises liability and applies to several areas in and around a property, from staircases to broken floorboards.